$0 Maine Adoption Quick-Start Checklist

 How to Ensure MICWA Compliance in Maine Adoption

-To ensure MICWA compliance in a Maine adoption, the correct approach is to initiate tribal heritage verification and notification at the very beginning of the process — before filing anything with the court — not after finalization concerns arise.
+To ensure MICWA compliance in a Maine adoption, the correct approach is to initiate tribal heritage verification and the applicable formal notice process early in the case, before late-stage finalization concerns arise.
 Maine's 2023 codification of the Maine Indian Child Welfare Act (MICWA) created state-level requirements that are stricter in some respects than federal ICWA.
 The risk is not that MICWA derails most adoptions; it is that families who discover a tribal connection late in the process face serious delays or, in worst cases, a legally vulnerable finalization.
 The Maine Adoption Process Guide includes the Tribal Notification Checklist and contact information for all four Wabanaki tribal ICWA directors — making day-one compliance a straightforward step rather than a late-stage crisis.

 What MICWA Actually Is (and Is Not)